The Best Restaurants in Moscow's Tverskaya

 A piece of Berlin, hidden in the back-alleys of Moscow’s centre, the hip Enthusiast cafe serves hearty breakfasts until 1pm, sells delicious lunches with the best quality/price ratio and offers some gourmet beer options.
 The place boasts an impressive collection of vinyl records, motor-themed interiors and is great fun on weekends.

-Bar, Cocktail Bar, Restaurant, Italian, European, Japanese, Mexican, $$$
+Bar, Cocktail Bar, Restaurant, European, Japanese, Seafood, $$$

 Beautifully designed restaurant and karaoke bar, Bellis Bar has a reputation for its cosy atmosphere and friendly staff.
 Perfect for a night out with friends, it guarantees great karaoke and tasty food at a very affordable price.
 You can get into Bellis Bar through the club Looking Rooms, just be sure to call beforehand.